Vest, Tactical Load Bearing

 A back modular mounting panel with two straps to attach to the harnesses back clips

 Left & right front ammo clip/gernade panels with one strap to attach to the harnesses front clips.
-The front panels have two adjustable straps with plastic clips to adjust fit, and the side space between the front and back panels are corset stringed for fit.
+The front panels have two adjustable straps with plastic clips to adjust fit, and the side space between the front and back panels are corset

 A wide web belt (canteen belt) with eyelets which is strapped to the bottom of the front and rear panels